 If you will dust after you’ve vacuumed your room, then you’ll only be spreading more dust in the room and on the cleaned floors, making it dirty like before again.
 The idea is to collect the dust on the floor before you clean with your vacuum cleaner.
 Unlike feather dusters and brooms, vacuum cleaners don’t spread dust around, rather suck it in, which is why you should always dust before vacuuming.

 One of the grossest things you’ve been doing is putting your wet toilet brush back into its holder without letting it dry.
 The moisture and germs get trapped back in the holder which is the breeding ground for germs.
-Therefore, its important that you let the toilet brush sit and dry to minimize germs production.
+Therefore, it’s important that you let the toilet brush set and dry to minimize germs production.